 Good performing ads are also rewarded with higher ad ranking positions and are more likely to show in top placement above organic listings.
 Having your ads show in top placement means they are considerably more likely to be clicked on, and deliver more visitors to your website.

-Now imagine if your AdWords ad was displayed in position #1 and your organic listing was also near the top?
+Now imagine if your Google Ad was displayed in position #1 and your organic listing was also near the top?
 That's right, you're highly likely to attract the click of that searcher and it communicates trust if they see you listed twice.

-And an AdWords discussion wouldn't be complete without mentioning the cost of clicks.
-AdWords ads are displayed for free and are paid for only when a searcher clicks on them (that's why its also called pay-per-click advertising or PPC).
+And a Google Ads discussion wouldn't be complete without mentioning the cost of clicks.
+Search engine ads are displayed for free and are paid for only when a searcher clicks on them (that's why they are also called pay-per-click advertising or PPC).
 Many of our prospective customers ask us, "but how much do clicks cost?".

 The average cost per click for our clients is in the range of NZ$1.20 - NZ$1.40 at present.
 Clicks can be as low as NZ$0.04 or over NZ$5.00, again depending on the competition.
-While the cost per click is important, the viability of using Google AdWords should be determined by return on investment (ROI) not cost.
+While the cost per click is important, the viability of using Google Ads should be determined by return on investment (ROI) not cost.

 Our reputation goes hand-in-hand with our team’s dedication to best practice.
 As a registered Premier Google Partner, our team refreshes our certifications every 12 months — A tradition we started over a decade ago.
 To stay ahead, we are always looking forward to upcoming certifications for online advertising, website development and search engine optimisation.